rubinius/rubinius-website-archive/_posts/2013-06-22-concurrent-garbage-collection.markdown

 What would happen if a marked object was promoted is that the mark was retained.
 This means however, that the underlying Immix memory space was not marked.
-This means that during the sweep phase the memory was incurrectly seen as not in use and reclaimed.
+This means that during the sweep phase the memory was incorrectly seen as not in use and reclaimed.
 This leads to memory corruption because now a piece of memory is used for two different objects.